Aliases for SORT1 Gene

 GeneCards Summary for SORT1 Gene

 SORT1 (Sortilin 1) is a Protein Coding gene.
-Diseases associated with SORT1 include cerebral artery occlusion.
+Diseases associated with SORT1 include cerebral artery occlusion and myocardial infarction.
 Among its related pathways are Lysosome and Development HGF signaling pathway.
 GO annotations related to this gene include enzyme binding and nerve growth factor receptor activity.
 An important paralog of this gene is SORCS2.

 UniProtKB/Swiss-Prot for SORT1 Gene